Which Thyroid Medication is Best?

 Most doctors only check your Thyroid Stimulating Hormone (TSH) levels.
 If you are lucky, they will test your Free T4 levels to see if you are low on the storage form of thyroid hormones.
 But, what those two tests will not tell you, is if you have difficulty converting T4 (the storage form of your thyroid hormones) to T3 (the active form), if you’re converting too much T4 to Reverse T3 (the hormone that “puts the brakes” on your metabolic processes), or if you have autoimmune thyroid disease.
 In short, TSH and T4 tests only tell you a small part of the story, and if your treatment is based on only those two numbers, there is a good chance that your lab results will return to “normal” but your symptoms will not go away.

-To get a complete picture of a patient’s thyroid health and medication needs, I order all of the thyroid tests listed below.
-I have also included the ranges for each marker that I’ve found to be optimal for both my patients and myself, and I cover this in detail in The Thyroid Connection.
+To get a complete picture of a patient’s thyroid health and medication needs, I ordered all of the thyroid tests listed below.
+I included here the ranges for each marker that I’ve found to be optimal for both my patients and myself, and I cover this in detail in The Thyroid Connection.

 TSH 1-2 UIU/ML or lower